MOEAFramework/MOEAFramework/docs/extending.md

 }
 ```

-Next, we can solve this problem by passing it directly to the constructor of an optimization algorithm, such as NSGA-II:
+We can solve this problem by passing it directly to the constructor of an optimization algorithm, such as NSGA-II:

 <!-- java:examples/Example6.java [80:85] -->